aletrejo/bittrex-scripts/README.md

 $ pip install requests sqlalchemy

 ```
 Before running the scripts, you'll have to make sure you have a SQLite database.
-If you have another type of database, you'll need to convert it into a SQLite database.
+If you have another type of database, you'll first need to convert it into a SQLite database.

 ## Usage
 ### Commands